 If the judge orders the abuser's guns to be taken away in my order of protection, how will they be taken away?

-If the abuser's guns are taken away by the judge when you get an order of protection, the judge is supposed to write on the order the date, time, and place where the abuser is supposed to surrender (turn in) his/her guns.
+If the abuser’s guns are taken away by the judge when you get an order of protection, the judge should write on the order the date, time, and place where the abuser is supposed to surrender his/her guns.
 If possible, the judge is also supposed to describe the guns to be turned in.
-The suspension of the abuser's gun license will be in effect for as long as the order of protection lasts.1
+The suspension of the abuser’s gun license will be in effect for as long as the order of protection lasts.1

 2 NY Penal Law § 400.05(6)